Quantifying With Only Positive Training Data: Methods for Quantifying with Only Positive Labeled Data

-Previous work showed stability of results for varying $\mathfrak{q}$ \citep{denisOCQ2018}, as illustrated in Figure~\ref{fig:pat:ar}.
-For that reason, instead of picking a single value $\mathfrak{q}$ to be used in our experiments, we adopted a strategy similar to Median Sweep \citep{forman2006quantifying}.
+Therefore, in an attempt to achieve a reasonable compromise between simultaneously addressing the high EAE, caused by bigger values of $\mathfrak{q}$, and the higher risk of A.1 not holding for small values of $\mathfrak{q}$, we proceeded as follows: instead of picking a single value to be used in our experiments, we adopted a strategy similar to Median Sweep \citep{forman2006quantifying}.
 In this case, we apply PAT with $\mathfrak{q}$ from $0.25$ to $0.75$ with increases of $0.01$ and consider the median of the estimates.

 Regarding the time complexity of PAT, since we can reuse the scorer model multiple times, we split the analysis into two stages: training and test.